pagkly/Zed/Investopedia3/Regressive Tax.md

 ## "Sin" Taxes

-Taxes levied on products that are deemed to be harmful to society are called [sin taxes](https://www.investopedia.com/terms/s/sin_tax.asp).
+Taxes levied on products that are deemed to be harmful to society are called [[sin taxes]](https://www.investopedia.com/terms/s/sin_tax.asp).
 These are added to the prices of goods like alcohol and tobacco in order to dissuade people from using them.
-The [Internal Revenue Service (IRS)](https://www.investopedia.com/terms/i/irs.asp) considers these taxes to be regressive, because, once again, they are more burdensome to low-income earners rather than their high-income counterparts.
+The [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp) considers these taxes to be regressive, because, once again, they are more burdensome to low-income earners rather than their high-income counterparts.